Cxynthia/CS7280-SP22-Project2-XinyiChen/README.md

 ## Applications

-Apache Cassandra is used by various notable organizations, such as Apple, Netflix, Reddit, etc. It has a vast area of application, and it is used by various organizations across the world.
+Apache Cassandra is used by various notable organizations, such as Apple, Netflix, Reddit, etc. It has a vast area of application.
 Some of the major applications are listed below:

 - **Storage**: User can store any kind of data in various nodes provided by Apache Cassandra.
 - **Back-end Development Applications**: Cassandra provides a wide platform for the back-end development and a huge database for the data.